IsmaelHG/UndervoltPatchMacBook/README.md

 **Disclaimer: This tutorial requires some knowledge about disassembling laptops and using EEPROM programmers.
 Always make sure you have a backup of your original Firmware ROM.
 If the firmware gets corrupted, you won't be able to use your computer at all until you flash a proper ROM.**

-Full explanation about how this mod works will be available on the next days at my [site](https://ismaelhg.github.io/Undervolt-Apple/)
+Full explanation about how this mod works will be available soon at my [site](https://ismaelhg.github.io/Undervolt-Apple/)

 This tutorial is currently only for Haswell based macs (2013-2014).
 Macs with Broadwell CPUs (2015) are already unlocked.
 Support for Skylake/Kaby Lake models (2016-2017) is expected on the future.